On a local-global principle for quadratic twists of abelian varieties: Products of elliptic curves

 \subsection{Products of pairwise geometrically nonisogenous elliptic curves}

 In this section we prove that the local-global QT principle holds for products of pairwise geometrically nonisogenous elliptic curves.
+We resume the notations from the previous section.
 The following lemma will be used in this and later sections.

 \begin{lemma} Let $A$ be an abelian variety defined over $k$.
 Suppose that $A_\Qbar$ is isogenous to the product $B \times C$ of abelian varieties $B,C$ defined over $\Qbar$ such that

 for all $s \in G_{k}$.
 Then there exist abelian varieties $B',C'$ defined over $k$ such that $A$ is isogenous to $B' \times C'$. \end{lemma}